Classroom Law Project is looking for a

 - Support existing high school Mock Trial teams and encourage formation of additional Mock Trial and We the People Constitution teams.

-- Work with local partners to put on annual Law Day Conference for students with workshops on legal, social, and political issues concerning youth.
+- Work with partners at University of Oregon Law School to put on annual Law Day Conference for students with workshops on legal, social, and political issues concerning youth.

 - Develop and monitor project plans and budgets for local programs, workshops, and events.

 - Support Senior Program Managers with curriculum development and new program design, as appropriate.